 An Auslan video is available on the WA Deaf Society YouTube channel.

-Read the Auditor's final results report (PDF 471KB)
+Read the Auditor's letter of audit (PDF 471KB)

 Other voting options

 It is the right of every elector to cast their vote in an environment which provides for a secret and independent ballot.
 However, you may seek assistance at any time.
 If you do not understand the process, are unable to or have difficulty writing on your ballot paper or need any other assistance you may ask a polling official, carer, friend or relative.